timlok123/phycsjustin.github.io/README.md

 ## Introduction to this respository
-This github respository is set up to hold my profolio website
+This github respository is set up to hold my portfolio website

 ## Author
 Chau Tim Lok Justin